 Residents may check out equipment such as vacuums, pool cues, and games in the four traditional residence halls with their student ID.

 - Only the residents of that particular building may check out equipment.

 - Equipment may not be taken off campus or to other buildings on campus.

 - Each Area Council or staff can set time limits for equipment use.

 Residential facilities are professionally exterminated regularly.
-Residents should contact an Area Coordinator if there is a continuing insect problem.
+Residents should contact an Assistant Director if there is a continuing insect problem.

 Fines can be assessed or discipline taken for any violation of policies listed herein or any action that jeopardizes the health, safety, or security of residents.

 When an incident or violation of policy occurs, an Incident Report is generally written.
-Area Coordinators will usually meet with involved students to obtain more information.
-Failure to meet with the Area Coordinator or other conduct officer constitutes a violation of policy.
-Area Coordinators serve as judicial officers for most violations by students who live in their area.
+Assistant Directors will usually meet with involved students to obtain more information.
+Failure to meet with the Assistant Director or other conduct officer may lead to a decision being made without your input.
+Assistant Directors serve as conduct officers for most violations by students who live in their area.
 Subsequent or larger infractions of campus policy can be acted on by other college officials or the Student Conduct Board.
-For more information about campus judicial proceedings, please refer to relevant sections in the Simpson College Student Handbook.
+For more information about campus conduct proceedings, please refer to relevant sections in the Simpson College Student Handbook.